Men’s Recovery Program

 -- Jeff Arlitt, Recovery Manager.

 Jeff Arlitt is a caring and passionate advocate for people struggling with addiction.
-As the Recovery Manager, he relates and connects to the men that pass through this Program on a deeper level because he has also struggled with addiction in the past.
+As the Recovery Manager, he relates and connects to the men that pass through this Program on a deeper level because he has also struggled with addiction

 “Working in the Men’s Recovery Program is a very rewarding and fulfilling experience.
 I love helping as many people as I can, relating my experiences, and having conversations with them about their strengths and dreams.”